-12.5.4 Auditor-General Outcome and Action Plan for 2024/25 Financial Year

-The Municipality received a qualified audit opinion for the 2022/2023 financial year with several issues that need to be addressed urgently.
-The audit opinion remain the same as the previous year's audit outcome [qualified audit opinion].
+12.5.4 Auditor-General Outcome and Action Plan for 2024/25 Financial Year the same as the previous year's audit outcome [qualified audit opinion].
 Management has already developed an action plan that will address the series of issues raised in the current audit in pursuant of improving on future audits.